zzm634/typeorm-no-arp/README.md

 ```

 Now, a database table will be created for the `Photo` entity and we'll be able to work with it anywhere in our app.
-We have created a database table, however what table can exist without columns?
+We have created a database table, however, what table can exist without columns?
 Let's create a few columns in our database table.

 ### Adding table columns